Are there many mosquitoes (zancudos) in Costa Rica?

 There has been a lot of recent information about the Zika Virus in the news.
 We are very fortunate that this has not been much of an issue here in Costa Rica.
 However, there are some precautions you can take.
 Mosquitoes in Costa Rica that carry the virus tend to be prevalent in undeveloped areas and need wet conditions.
 During this time of year, the dry season, many regions in Costa Rica do not have a mosquito population to be concerned about.

-Dengue & Malaria – Present in Costa Rica?
+Dengue and Chikungunya – Present in Costa Rica?

 While Zika gets a lot of press these days, the bigger concern is contracting Dengue Fever.
-While Malaria is also present, Dengue is the bigger concern of the two.
+While Malaria is also present in a very minor degree, Dengue is the bigger concern of the two.
 If you plan to spend time around the southern Caribbean coast of Costa Rica, you may want to speak with your doctor about malaria preventive medication.
 Yet, unfortunately, there is no prevention for Dengue, which is the most prevalent during the rainy season (May-mid Nov.)